ninjaskllz/pdsnd_github/README.md

 ### Description
 This is my submittal for the Git portion of Udacity's Programming for Data Science course.

 This purpose of this project is to analyze US bikeshare data.
+Specifically, data from three cities are analyzed.
+The three US citites are Chicago, New York City, and Washington DC.
+Python is used to evaluate the data.

 ### Files used
 bikeshare_2.py